4 Portuguese scientists receive L'Oréal Portugal Medals of Honor for Women in Science

 31 years old

-i3S - Institute for Health Research and Innovation, University of Porto
+i3S - Institute for Research and Innovation in Health, University of Porto

-The project proposes to use the mechanical energy produced by the human body as an alternative and inexhaustible source to power implantable electronic cardiac devices, such as pacemakers, for example, which currently use conventional batteries with a limited life span, needing to be replaced in surgeries that carry a high risk for patients.
-The way to convert mechanical energy into electrical energy relies on the principle of static electricity produced by friction (also called triboelectricity), in an effect that Andreia compares to "the friction of a pencil on a wool sweater or of our hands on a balloon".
+The project proposes using the mechanical energy produced by the human body as an alternative and inexhaustible source to power implantable electronic cardiac devices, such as pacemakers, which currently use conventional batteries that have a limited lifespan and need to be replaced during surgeries that carry a high risk for patients.
+The way of converting mechanical energy into electrical energy is based on the principle of static electricity produced by friction (also called triboelectricity), in an effect that Andreia compares to "the friction of a pencil on a wool sweater or our hands on a balloon".

 Joana Sacramento